Chia-Network/chia-dev-guides/guides/cat/cat-creation-tutorial.md

 To get started, you will create a single-issuance CAT.
 This is the default way to issue a CAT.
 It's also the simplest.
 It contains a TAIL that only allows the CAT to issue tokens once.
 :::note
 A TAIL is a Chialisp program that defines the rules for issuing and melting tokens.
-Learn more about the [Token and Asset Issuance Limiter](docs/puzzles/cats/#the-token-and-asset-issuance-limiter-tail-program).
+Learn more about the [Token and Asset Issuance Limitations program](https://docs.chia.net/cats#tail).
 :::
 A CAT with a single-issuance TAIL will be useful for anyone who wants to create a token with a guaranteed fixed supply.